close

 “Our commitment to charities was also affirmed in one of our ‘chair sessions,” China writes.
 “And while circumstances have changed, I vow to honor all our obligations and even more.”

-It’s been six months after Charlie’s passing, and while China is strictly observing the traditional year-long period of mourning, “there will be no inertia in terms of the ceding,” as firmly assured by Little Blue Chair’s proponents.
+It’s been six months after Charlie’s passing, and while China is strictly observing the traditionalyear-long period of mourning, “there will be no inertia in terms of the ceding,” as firmly assured by Little Blue Chair’s proponents.